ajancheta/tap-room-react/README.md

 ## Completed and in progress features

-- [x] Navigation buttons creating custom using Figma
+- [x] Navigation buttons creating custom icons using Figma
 - [x] Client side routing
 - [x] Component for list of beer on tap
 - [x] Component for admin to edit beer information